 At Social Imprints, we provide higher paying professional jobs in sales, marketing, graphic arts, customer service, accounting & production/warehouse management to recovering addicts, individuals on/off public assistance, veterans of the military, underrepresented minorities and those undereducated / underemployed.

 If you want to work with a company that is passionate about swag, and that makes a real imprint in the community, Social Imprints is the place for you!

 What’s YOUR purpose when you give away or sell your swag?
-Our staff not only wants to understand your desired colors, your size breakdown, and how many colors the front of your shirt should contain, we want to learn more about your event – when and where it will be held, and what you want to achieve by selling or giving the swag away.
+Our staff not only wants to understand your desired colors, your size breakdown, and how many colors in your logo, we want to learn more about your brand.
+So that we can find items that fit your values, look and feel.

 Only after we’re armed with an understanding of your “true needs” will we suggest product ideas from our 250,000-plus product idea incubator.
 To test our “true needs” approach, give one of our highly trained swag experts a call to discuss your upcoming event or corporate identity needs.

 In 2011, Bloomberg Business Week named Jeff Sheinbein “America’s Most Promising Social Entrepreneur.”
 As a guest speaker, Jeff delivers a passionate message about the power of social business to change lives, transform society, and create healthy, expansive business cultures.

 Jeff serves on the Advisory Council of Meridian International Global Service Leaders.
 A two-time Investors Circle finalist, he has led three highly successful social enterprises in the US and abroad.